 Sunny from Toriko has long fully controllable hair that is white, pink, green and blue.
 Each color strand can sense/taste different things such as heat, cold, pressure and pain.
 It contains billions of micro-strands that are invisible to the naked eye.
 He's used it as a net, to walk on water, to deflect attacks and to climb mountains.
 It may be the epitome of anime hair.

 The Kino's Journey anime adaptation gave Kino this.
-In the light novel she has a more plausible haircut.
+In the light novels she has a more plausible haircut.

 If that wasn't bad enough, take a look at Soya Muto◊ from the PS2 game.